 - Ensure that customers can access and navigate your school’s or district’s website and apps.

-- Maintain compliance with WCAG 2.1, ADA, and Section 508 accessibility guidelines and laws.
+- Maintain compliance with WCAG 2.1, which will help you meet requirements under ADA, Section 508.

 - Reach all students and families, especially those at risk of being left behind.